Battle of Ōhaeawai: Kawiti's success at Ōhaeawai Pā

 Shaken by the loss of a third of his troops, Despard decided to abandon the siege.
 However, his Māori allies contested this decision.
 Tāmati Wāka Nene persuaded Despard to wait for a few more days.
 More ammunition and supplies were brought in and the shelling continued.
 On the morning of 8 July the pā was found to have been abandoned, the occupants having disappeared in the night.
 When they had a chance to examine it, the British officers found it to be even stronger than they had feared.

 The defenders of the pā had four iron cannons on ship-carriages including a carronade that was loaded with a bullock-chain, and fired at close quarters at the attacking soldiers.
 The colonial forces captured these cannons, one of which had been destroyed by a shot from a British cannon.

 Captain William Biddlecomb Marlow, RE, noted in relation to his drawing, Plate IV, of Ōhaeawai pā:

 The dotted lines denote rows of fences composed of trees deeply sunk in the ground, between 9 and 15 inches thick, bound close together by a strong native line or rope at the top and bottom: upon the outer row of trees a screen between 4 and 6 inches thick, and 8 and 9 feet high, was formed from a native plant called the New Zealand flax, which is exceedingly tough, and at a distance capable of resisting a musket-ball.

 This screen was kept about 18 inches above the ground, to serve as loop-holes to fire through from the trench marked T T, Plate IV., figs. 13 and 14; S S serving as traverses.

 Ensign John Jermyn Symonds, 99th Regiment, described in his drawing that Ōhaeawai's inner palisade was 3 m high, built using puriri logs.
 In front of the inner palisade was a ditch in which the warriors could shelter and reload their muskets then fire through gaps in the two outer palisades.

 Relying on the report of her husband Henry who observed the battle, Marianne Williams commented on the ingenuity of the construction of the war pā in a letter to Mrs. Heathcote, 5 July 1845:

 The pā was duly destroyed and the British retreated once again to the Bay of Islands.
 Te Ruki Kawiti and his warriors escaped and proceeded to construct an even stronger pā at Ruapekapeka.
 The Battle of Ōhaeawai was presented as a victory for the British force, notwithstanding the death of about a third of the soldiers.
 The reality of the end of the Battle of Ōhaeawai was that Kawiti and his warriors had abandoned the pā in a tactical withdrawal, with the Ngāpuhi moving on to build the Ruapekapeka Pā from which to engage the British force on a battle field chosen by Kawiti.

-Hone Heke did not participate in the Battle of Ōhaeawai as he was recovering from the wounds he received at the Battle of Te Ahuahu.
+Hōne Heke did not participate in the Battle of Ōhaeawai as he was recovering from the wounds he received at the Battle of Te Ahuahu.